alshdavid-labs/portfolio/README.md

 #### Drivers

 Drivers are staff of Marshall Installs who are responsible for the physical delivery of goods.
-Drivers must drive to a depot to pick up stock, then deliver it to a customer's location where they may additionally be required to install it.
+Drivers must drive to a depot to pick up stock then deliver it to a customer's location where they may additionally be required to install it.

 <br>
 <p align="center"><img src="img/marshall-driver-mobile.png"  width="300px"/></p>
 <p align="center"><i>Mobile app view for drivers to update job statuses</i></p>
 <br>

 Through this process, the booking transitions through manual and automatically assigned statuses.

 Bookings enter the system as `pending`.
-When an administration staff member assigns that booking to a truck, a status is automatically pushed to the booking indicating that it currently `assigned`.
+When an administration staff member assigns that booking to a run (truck), a status is automatically pushed to the booking indicating that it currently `assigned`.

 Once a driver picks the item up and begins their delivery of it, the driver manually pushes a status of `transit` to that booking.